How To Establish A Health Tourism Company in Turkey?

 Mandatory Obligations

-The health tourism agency must undertake to obtain travel insurance that will cover the entire travel of each health tourism tourist/patient.
+The health tourism agency must undertake to obtain travel insurance covering the entire travel of each health tourism tourist/patient.

-• To research the health facilities that are suitable for the international health tourist to receive the health service they want by transmitting their medical information and/or documents to the health facility beforehand.
+• To research health facilities that are suitable for the health service that the international health tourist wants to receive by forwarding the health tourist’s medical information and/or documents to the health facility in advance,

-• To provide detailed information to the international health tourist about the health facilities that can provide the health service they want.
+• To provide detailed information to the international health tourist about health facilities that can provide the health service that the international health tourist wants to receive.

-• To provide information to the international health tourist about travel, passport, local transportation, communication, consular procedures, and similar issues in our country.
+• To provide information to international health tourists on issues such as travel, passport, urban transportation, communication, consulate procedures in our country.

-• To ensure the arrival of international health tourists and their companions to our country, their accommodation in our country, and their return to their own countries.
+• To ensure the arrival of international health tourists and their companions in our country, their accommodation in our country and their return to their country.

-• To transfer the international health tourist to the international health tourism unit in the facility where they will receive the service, to contact the unit, and to deliver the tourist to this unit.
-Also, to pick up the tourist from the facility after they are discharged.
+• To transfer international health tourists to the international health tourism health facility where they will receive service, to contact the international health tourism unit in the facility and deliver the tourist to this unit, and to pick them up from the facility after they are discharged.

-• To act in compliance with the Law on Protection of Personal Data No. 6698 regarding any information obtained about the international health tourist during their activities.
+• To act in accordance with the Personal Data Protection Law No. 6698 dated 24/3/2016 regarding any information obtained from international health tourists during their activities.

-• To provide detailed information about the services that will be offered to the international health tourist and their companions, and to obtain their informed consent.
-(The information can also be provided electronically.)
+• To provide detailed information about the services to be provided to international health tourists and their companions and to obtain their informed consent.
+(Information can also be provided electronically.)

 These obligations, which are stipulated by the health tourism intermediary, are also another requirement for obtaining the international health tourism authorization certificate.